aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/AmazonGameLiftIntegration/README.md

 2. **Open** the `BackendFeatures/AmazonGameLiftIntegration/AmazonGameLiftIntegration` scene and **run** it.
 This will connect with a single client.
 3. You need two clients to test two players matched to the same game. **Open** the Build Settings, **add** the `AmazonGameLiftIntegration` scene and **make sure it’s the first scene (0)**
 4. **Build** a client and run two clients (Editor and the client you built).
 Depending on your timing, these clients can end up in the same of different game sessions.

+## Integrating with Unreal Engine server builds

+Integrating with Unreal Engine server builds is a similar process to the above steps with Unity.
+You will need to integrate the GameLift Server SDK with the plugins provided for Unreal, and replace the game server binary with your Unreal binary, and the client-server connectivity with the Unreal networking.

+See [Integrate Amazon GameLift into an Unreal Engine Project](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-engines-setup-unreal.html) to get started.

+You can also use the [Amazon GameLift Unreal Plugin](https://github.com/aws/amazon-gamelift-plugin-unreal) to get started quickly with integrating Amazon GameLift Server SDK to your game.